 Health reasons one might have a high homocysteine level are kidney disease, psoriasis and thyroid disease.
 It has also been recognized that some people have a common genetic variant (called methylenetetrahydrofolate reductase, abbreviated MTHFR) that impairs their ability to process folate.
 This defective gene leads to elevated levels of homocysteine in some people who inherit MTHFR variants from both parents.
 There are blood tests available to detect MTHFR variants.

-High Homocysteine Levels May Cause
+Elevated Homocysteine Levels May Lead to

 - Heart Attack

 - Risk of developing Alzheimer’s disease